SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="getmodelhistory"></a>
 # **GetModelHistory**
-> ModelHistoryEntity GetModelHistory (string modelHistoryID)
+> ModelHistoryEntity GetModelHistory (string modelHistoryServerId, string modelHistoryID)

 Gets a model history, given its ID